Peter Courtney: Political career

 Courtney's first political office was as a member of the Salem City Council where he served from 1974 until 1980.
 He was first elected to the Oregon Legislative Assembly in 1980 as a Democrat representing Marion and Polk counties in the Oregon House of Representatives.

 Courtney gave up his House seat to run for the U.S. House of Representatives, 5th district, in the 1984 primary.
 Courtney narrowly lost to state senator Ruth McFarland, who had been the 1982 nominee.
-McFarland again lost to Congressman Denny Smith.
-Courtney ran for and narrowly lost a state Senate seat in 1986, before taking back his old state House seat in 1988.
 In the House he served as Democratic leader for eight years, longer than anyone else had before him.
 After repairs to the Oregon State Capitol were finished in 1995 after damage from the 1993 Scotts Mills earthquake, he gave a small piece of marble with an engraved image of the building to each Democrat in the House.
 He served as minority leader during the 1997 session.

 He avoided term limits by moving from the House to the Senate in 1999, representing only Marion County.
 In 2002, he had surgery to remove a burst appendix and even received last rites prior to the surgery when survival was unknown.
 After 13 days at the hospital he recovered and returned to the legislature.

 In 2003, Courtney was selected as the President of the Oregon State Senate.
 The Senate was evenly divided between the state's major parties at the time, with 15 Democrats and 15 Republicans.
 Republican Lenn Hannon was chosen as President Pro-tem; the two were recognized as having forged a strong bipartisan working relationship during the previous legislature's five emergency sessions.
-Courtney is the longest-serving legislator and Senate President in Oregon's history.
+Courtney was the longest-serving legislator and Senate President in Oregon's history.
 His support and advocacy in animal-related measures saw him labeled as a 2011 "Top Dog" by the Oregon Humane Society.
-In January 2022, Courtney announced he would not seek reelection to the Oregon Senate.
+In January 2022, Courtney announced he would not seek reelection to the Oregon Senate due to health issues.

 Courtney served as co-chair of the Legislative Counsel Committee, the Legislative Policy and Research Committee, and the Legislative Administrative Committee.

-Career and family
+Personal life

 Courtney taught speech at Western Oregon University, and served as an administrator at the Monmouth school.
-He married Margie (née Brenden) Courtney in 1976; they have three sons.
+He married Margie (née Brenden) Courtney in 1976; they had three sons.

-He has worked as a political commentator for KPTV television and KSLM (now KZGD, as of 2020) radio.
+He worked as a political commentator for KPTV television and KSLM (now KZGD, as of 2020) radio.
 Courtney appeared in the documentary film Running Forward: Conquering Oregon's Hood to Coast Relay, that was released in 2011.
-He has served on several boards of directors, and is a member of the Oregon State Bar.
+He served on several boards of directors, and was a member of the Oregon State Bar.

+In 2021, Courtney had one of his kidneys removed due to his ureteral cancer.
+He previously had colon cancer in the 1990s.
+In 2023, he was diagnosed with heart failure and in January 2024, had a heart valve replaced.

+Courtney died from complications of cancer in Salem, on July 16, 2024, at the age of 81.